Md Nafis Ul Alam (he/him)

 I am from southeast New Mexico and have a BS in Astrophysics and Chemistry from Northern Arizona University.
 I enjoy hiking, mountain biking, and tending to my native pollinator garden.
 Beginning in Fall 2022, I will be pursuing a Master’s in Atmospheric Science under the mentorship of Dr. Yang Song.
 My research interests include human-ecosystem interactions and climate-land feedback, focusing on microbial mediation and carbon sequestration and how these interactions shape our environment on a larger scale.

 Pablo Arán Sekul (he/him)

 Born and raised in Antofagasta, Chile, I have dedicated all my university and work in the area of Microbiology and Microbial Ecology in extreme environments, specifically in the Atacama Desert, the desert where I grew up.
 My interest has always been to determine what microorganisms are in a specific environment and how they can survive harsh life conditions (for humans) using molecular and bioinformatics tools.
 I consider myself a lover of the desert and its secrets.
-I am an incoming PhD student working in the Saleska and Barberán labs.
+I am a first-year Ecology and Evolutionary Biology PhD student.

 Christian Ayala Ortiz (he/him)

 I began working on my PhD in Environmental Science in January 2021, under the supervision of Dr. Malak Tfaily.
 My current research interests include the use of multi-omics data to study the interaction between the environment and the microbial communities, and how it affects carbon and nutrient cycling.
 I am especially interested in the development of data analysis pipelines that allows to take full advantage of the available high throughput data.